-- 1. Purpose: The purpose of the Program is to preserve competitive equity of Tournament play, deter Use of Prohibited Substances and Prohibited Methods, and protect the health of Players. - 2.
-Scope: The Doping Control rules in this Protocol govern all Players, regardless of age or membership status. - 3.
+1. Purpose: The purpose of the Program is to preserve competitive equity of Tournament play, deter Use of Prohibited Substances and Prohibited Methods, and protect the health of Players.

+- 2. Scope and Jurisdiction: The Doping Control rules in this Protocol govern all Players, regardless of age or membership status.
+All Players agree to comply with and be bound by the terms of the Program.
+The LPGA retains jurisdiction to bring Doping Offense cases against retired Players, including Players who are not LPGA or Epson Tour members, on account of a Doping Offense that occurred while a Player was a member or while a Player was participating in a Tournament. - 3.
 Clean Players: The Program is designed to protect the collective interests of Players who compete "clean" in Tournaments. - 4.
 Interpretation: This Protocol, the Prohibited List, the Standards for Testing, and the Appellate Procedures are intended to be authoritative unless and until formally amended by LPGA.
-No LPGA or Symetra Tour employee or representative has the authority to provide information that is inconsistent with this Protocol, the Prohibited List, the Standards for Testing, or the Appellate Procedures.
-Players may not rely on any information provided by an LPGA or Symetra Tour employee or representative other than the Administrator.
+No LPGA or Epson Tour employee or representative has the authority to provide information that is inconsistent with this Protocol, the Prohibited List, the Standards for Testing, or the Appellate Procedures.
+Players may not rely on any information provided by an LPGA or Epson Tour employee or representative other than the Administrator.
 Reliance on any information provided by anyone other than the Administrator shall not excuse an offense or mitigate a penalty.